-performs authentication module is a WSGI middleware that the authentication passes the authenticated user down to keystone.
-Add the VOMS filter to your paste (/etc/keystone/keystone-paste.ini is the default one in /usr/share/keystone/keystone-dist-paste.ini in CentOS).
+The authentication module is а WSGI middleware that performs the authentication and passes the authenticated user down to keystone.
+Add the VOMS filter to your paste con-(/etc/keystone/keystone-paste.ini in figuration file is the default one Ubuntu, /usr/share/keystone/keystone-dist-paste.ini in CentOS).
 First, add the VOMS filter as follows: